Even though we were dead because of our sins,

 Therefore, the verb that Paul uses ( “being saved”) is in the present tense.
-In Koine Greek we have σωζομένοις (sōzomenois).
-The apostle is addressing those who are “saved or rescued, and protected.”
+In koine Greek, we have σωζομένοις (sōzomenois).
+The apostle is addressing those who are “saved or rescued and safeguarded.”
 Still, when reading the NT in the original Greek, we must consider the author’s vantage point on the action or on “being saved” (aspect).
-The present tense doesn’t inherently indicate continuous action, just as the aorist tense mustn’t necessarily refer to a one-time action.
 Greek verb tenses indicate the subjective portrayal of that action or state by the writer, which is called aspect.
 The aspectual tense mark of a Greek verb helps us see what the subjective portrayal of the action is but not without the aid of the analogy of Scripture.
-Let’s proceed to see what Paul is saying to those who ‘are being saved’ and how their salvation might not be without any qualifications.
+Let’s proceed to see what Paul is saying to those who ‘are saved’ and how their salvation might not be without any qualifications or conditions.
+By doing so, we will discover that Christ has formally saved us all in a collective sense but instrumentally our salvation is still something we must “work out” for ourselves and finally attain in a distributive sense.
+We read in the King James Bible: Wherefore, my beloved, as ye have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling’ (Phil 2:12).
+In other words, we must co-operate with our Lord by saving ourselves from drowning with his principal help now that he has taken charge of our eternal destiny by his single self-sacrifice.